-Private Investigator licensing in the state of New Mexico is handled by the New Mexico Private Investigation Advisory Board.
+Private Investigator licensing in New Mexico is handled by the New Mexico Private Investigation Advisory Board.
 The Private Investigations Advisory Board licenses and oversees private investigators, private investigations managers, private investigation companies, private patrol operators, private patrol operations managers, private security guards, and polygraph examiners.

-Visit the website to obtain the appropriate private detective licensing forms and applications, a list of qualification and training requirements, and the rules and laws regulating private investigators in the state.
+Visit the website to obtain the appropriate private detective licensing forms and applications, a list of qualification and training requirements, and the state’s rules and laws regulating private investigators.

-The Board is an advisory Board, which adopts and enforces the rules and regulations necessary to carry out the provisions of the Private Investigations Act, including establishing professional ethical standards.
-Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
+The Board is an advisory Board that adopts and enforces the rules and regulations necessary to carry out the provisions of the Private Investigations Act, including establishing professional ethical standards.
+Other special licensing requirements such as education, experience, examinations, and insurance may be required.

 Licensing Authority Contact Information